Editor's note: This story was originally published on September 14, 2016. It was updated on April 27, 2019.

 Bacon also comes in other forms during breakfast.
 Try the Maple Bacon Donut at Oink Café, the bacon-topped doughnut (when available) at Welcome Chicken + Donuts, and the Maple Bar with Bacon at Rainbow Donuts.
 For fans of the Bloody Mary, try the Bacon Bloody Mary at RnR, the Bacon Bloody at Zinburger, and the Oink Bacon Bloody Mary back at Oink Café.

 You don’t want to know how the sausage is made, but you do want to know how it tastes.
 Find a whole section of the menu dedicated to German sausages at Haus Murphy’s in Historic Downtown Glendale.
 Choose from the Big Smokey Beef Brat and the Kilometer, or try the Nürnberger Bratwürstchen, Guinness Beer Brats, or simply the Original German Sausage made with Thüringer pork sausage.
+And if you need more German restaurant suggestions, here you go.

 There’s also a Sausage Plates section of the menu at Brat Haus in Old Town Scottsdale, including the Umami, Chili Brat, and Das Brat.
 They even have bratwurst options at Short Leash Hot Dogs, including the Bratwurtst Stuffed Pretzel, in which meat has been slow-cooked in Four Peaks Kilt Lifter with sauerkraut onion.
 In Tempe, Pedal Haus Brewery's grilled bratwurst bites are also a must.